Trump's EPA rewrote the rules on air, water energy. Now voters face a choice on climate change issues

 "They're not going to just put things back the way they were in 2016," she said.
 "They want to initiate aggressive new action on climate change and environmental justice.
 So no question, this new administration is going to be faced with a massive workload."

-Perhaps the rule with the largest implications across states are the revisions to the Clean Water Act.
+Perhaps the rules with the largest implications across states are the revisions to the Clean Water Act.

 In 2015, the Obama administration expanded the federal government’s authority to regulate wetlands and washes when it adopted the regulation called the Waters of the United States rule, or WOTUS.